Stratovarius93/MetaballDynamicIsland/README.md

 # MetaballDynamicIsland
-MetaBall efect using Profile photo and Dynamic Island
+MetaBall effect using Profile photo and Dynamic Island